Google Analytics is a free web analytics tool offered by Google to help you analyze your website traffic.

 Configuration properties

-Once you have set the properties file, you only have to import both the properties and the google_analytics_administration_templates_denodo.vql file using the Import option of the VDP Administration Tool:
+Once you have set the properties file, first you have to import both the properties and the google_analytics_ga4_common_templates_denodo.vql file using the Import option of the VDP Administration Tool:

 Import option in VDP